Introduction

 Karma as a Blacklisting and Search Engine

 An admin can also manually add a borrower’s record to Karma on the Karma page.
-The difference here can be a situation where the borrower to be blacklisted is not yet onboarded on the app or a lender is uploading their own existing blacklist record.
+The difference here can be a situation where the borrower to be blacklisted is not yet onboarded on the app or a lender is uploading their existing blacklist record.

 In addition to adding records to Karma, you can manually search karma for a record.